 The MIM was the one museum I really wanted to visit on my short trip to Brussels.
 Established in 1877 the MIM is a museum that has thousands of musical instruments from around the world.
-There were instruments I’d heard of like pianos, guitars, cellos, etc. There were also instruments I’d never heard of before like a duda, and a an ocarina.
-Actually I’d heard of an ocarina before (from playing the video game Legends of Zelda: The Ocarina of Time).
+There were instruments I’d heard of like pianos, guitars, cellos, etc. There were also instruments I’d never heard of before like a duda and an ocarina.
+Actually, I’d heard of an ocarina before (from playing the video game Legends of Zelda: The Ocarina of Time).
 I thought the instrument was something made up for that game, but it’s a real thing.

 Taking photos at the MIM is hard as most the instruments are behind protective glass cases, causing reflection and glare on photos.
-That said the MIM is part of the Musical Instrument Museums Online, which is an collection of musical instrument museums from around the world.
+That said the MIM is part of the Musical Instrument Museums Online, which is a collection of musical instrument museums from around the world.
 They have a visual catalogue of all the musical instruments in the MIM.
-Unfortunately there isn’t an audio catalogue, so it’s well worth visiting the MIM in person.
+Unfortunately, there isn’t an audio catalogue, so it’s well worth visiting the MIM in person.
 You can learn about some new instruments, and hear music you’ve probably never heard before (or may never hear again).
 It’s a great way to spend an hour (or more if you’re like me) listening to instruments of the world.

 The Musical Instrument Museum is located at Rue Montagne de la Cour 2, 1000 Bruxelles, Belgium.
 A general map of where the museum is in Brussels is found below.
-The MIM open from 9:30am to 5pm Tuesdays to Friday, and from 10am to 5pm on Saturday, Sundays, and certain holidays.
+The MIM open from 9:30 am to 5 pm Tuesdays to Friday, and from 10 am to 5 pm on Saturday, Sundays, and certain holidays.
 It’s closed Mondays, January 1, May 1, November 11, and December 25.
 Admission is €10 for adults 19-64, €8 for adults over 64, and free for those under 18.
-The MIM collection expands on four different floors of the museum, and is worth at least an hour of time to see.
-There is a restaurant on the top floor of the building that is free to get to, but is only open during the museum hours.
+The MIM collection expands on four different floors of the museum and is worth at least an hour of time to see.
+There is a restaurant on the top floor of the building that is free to get to but is only open during the museum hours.

 Have you been to a musical instrument museum before?
 What’s the craziest sounding instrument you’ve ever heard?